-Emergency Contact for Students - Please note that it is the responsibility of the student to give the proper contact information to those who will need to reach you in case of

-EMERGENCY.
-Cell phone use is prohibited during all classroom, lab and clinical session except in cases of extreme emergency.
+Emergency Contact for Students - Please note that it is the responsibility of the student to give the proper contact information to those who will need to reach you in case of EMERGENCY.
+Cell phone use is prohibited during all classroom, lab and clinical settings except in cases of extreme emergency.
+All phones should be on silent or vibrate and emergent calls taken out of the classroom, lab or clinical setting.